decentralized-identity/presentation-exchange/spec/spec.md

 Here is an example of a response:

-::: Example Presentation Submission using CHAPI
+::: example Presentation Submission using CHAPI
 ```json
 {
   "type": "web",